GodderE2D/vipin/src/data/blog/rootme.md

 ![Image showing the upload panel angry at me](/blog/rootmepics/phpuploaddenied.png 'Fig.3')

+- Man, the thing is angry at me ☹️

 - My next attempt was a .phtml and it uploaded!
 Make sure to go to */uploads* and click on the PHP script to run.
 AND I HAVE ACCESS!!!!

 ```bash:Terminal